Akina-Aoki/sql_lab1_aira_franco/dashboard/pages/sakila.md

 <Details title = 'Exploratory Data Analysis of the Sakila Database'>
 This dashboard presents an exploratory data analysis of the Sakila database, which is a sample database provided by MySQL that represents a DVD rental store.

-The analysis includes various visualizations and insights derived from the data contained within the Sakila database.
 </Details>

 ## Task 1 A: Which movies are longer than 180 minutes?